tomasdembelli/the-go-programming-language/README.md

 A hash table is an unordered collection of `key:value` pairs.

-In Go, a `map` isa reference to a hash table.
+In Go, a `map` is a reference to a hash table.

 The `key` type must be a `comparable` with `==` operator.

-A map element is nota variable, so we canot take its address.
+A map element is not a variable, so we cannot take its address.
 ```Go
 _ = &ages["bob"] // compile error: cannot take address of map element
 ```